+- /auth/user: user authentication

+- /auth/vhost: virtual host authorization

-- /auth/resource: resource authorization - /auth/topic: topic authorization
+- /auth/resource: resource authorization

+- /auth/topic: topic authorization

-RAAS will support two ways of dealing with user credentials:
+RAAS supports two ways of dealing with user credentials:

-- Clients will authenticate in RabbitMQ with username and password.
-In this case RAAS will be the responsible to request and manage tokens from COMPOSITION Security Framework Authentication service (Keycloak) and to perform authorization request to COMPOSITION Security Framework Authorization service (EPICA) with the obtained tokens. - 2.
-Clients will authenticate in RabbitMQ with a COMPOSITION Security Framework Authentication service (Keycloak) token.
-In this mode RAAS will be responsible to verify the validity of tokens received and will perform authorization request to COMPOSITION Security Framework Authorization service (EPICA) with the provided tokens.
+- 1. Clients authenticate in RabbitMQ with username and password.
+In this case RAAS is responsible to request and manage tokens from COMPOSITION Security Framework Authentication service (Keycloak) and to perform authorization request to COMPOSITION Security Framework Authorization service (EPICA) with the obtained tokens. - 2.
+Clients authenticate in RabbitMQ with a COMPOSITION Security Framework Authentication service (Keycloak) token.
+In this mode RAAS is responsible to verify the validity of tokens received and performs authorization requests to COMPOSITION Security Framework Authorization service (EPICA) with the provided tokens.
 The clients are responsible to obtain and manage the authentication tokens and provide them to RAAS.
 In this mode no password is passed to RAAS.